Mannequin Pussy: 2010–2015: Early career and Gypsy Pervert/Mannequin Pussy

-2015–2021: Romantic and Patience
+2015–2020: Romantic and Patience

 In 2015, Kaleen Reading joined the band as drummer, replacing Drew Adler.
 In 2016, bassist, Colins "Bear" Regisford joined the line-up as a bassist.
 Mannequin Pussy released their second full-length album on Tiny Engines titled Romantic on October 28, 2016.
 The album's title track was ranked number 14 on Rolling Stone magazine's 50 Best Songs of 2016 list.
 On May 30, 2017, Mannequin Pussy released a music video for the song "Pledge" on their YouTube channel.
 Dabice told DIY: "So many times in our life we find ourselves being influenced from the outside.
-People try to control us - our beliefs, our movements, our identities, our dress…; The video for Pledge sought to narrate a woman’s experience where her movements are controlled by a man, by the others who surround her and the powerful declaration that she is able to make to herself when she can free herself of the people who seek to conform her."
+People try to control us – our beliefs, our movements, our identities, our dress…; The video for Pledge sought to narrate a woman’s experience where her movements are controlled by a man, by the others who surround her and the powerful declaration that she is able to make to herself when she can free herself of the people who seek to conform her."
 In June 2017, Mannequin Pussy embarked on a European tour, followed by shows in the United States from July to September.

 In 2019, Mannequin Pussy announced they had signed with Epitaph Records.
 On April 24, they released the single "Drunk II" and announced their third album, Patience.
 The video for "Drunk II", directed by Dabice, depicts her falling in love with three different people at a bar.
 Leading up to the release of the album, Mannequin Pussy released the singles "Who You Are" on May 20 and "Cream" on June 17.
 The music video for "Cream", directed by Hanna Hamilton, takes inspiration from '70s horror movies.
 Patience was released on June 21, 2019.
 Dabice has described the album as being about un-learning self-hatred, practicing self-love, and being patient with yourself and others.

+In November 2019, the band's former label Tiny Engines went on hiatus due to an accounting dispute over not paying artists, including Mannequin Pussy.

 In March 2020, Mannequin Pussy was forced to cancel or postpone tour dates due to the COVID-19 pandemic.
 On March 2, 2021, Dabice appeared as an FBI agent in the music video for "Be Sweet" by Japanese Breakfast.